inrialearninglab/ai4t/docs/1-Mooc/general-presentation/0-2-conditions-of-use-of-the-mooc-and-its-contents/0-2-1-conditions-of-use.en.md

 ## Terms of use

 Developed by the partners of the AI4T consortium, all the contents of this Mooc are to be consulted and reused according to your goals and needs.
-The AI4T consortium has therefore agreed on a licence that will allow many opportunities to use the Mooc content.
+The AI4T consortium has decided to adopt a licence that will allow the Mooc content to be used and adapted in a wide variety of ways.

 ### Use of the educational resources of the Mooc